Teens In Indonesia Reportedly Getting High By Drinking Boiled-Down Tampons

 Snopes investigated and verified that a small number of Indonesian children are indeed trying to get high via boiling sanitary pads.
 However, they couldn’t confirm that if soiled sanitary towels and tampons were being used.

 They also state that it’s not a new trend and that this practice has been documented as far back as 2016.
-Snopes also point out that although outlets have been sensationalizing the story by talking about the new trend, it is actually a symptom of a darker problem.
+Snopes also points out that although outlets have been sensationalizing the story by talking about the new trend, it is actually a symptom of a darker problem.

 Indonesian children in the poorest parts of the country are turning to this cheap solution to get high, and the practice is a symptom of the much larger problem of poverty and desperation.